 Millions of people from all parts of the world use different Google accounts.
 What you did not know is that all of them are always searching for a better way to protect the accounts.
 There are no doubts that your personal accounts have crucial personal data that you would not want to share with any other person.
 What if someone hacked the accounts?
 That would result in a big uncomfortable condition.
 Even though Google has been ensuring the security of the users, they introduced Google Authenticator to enhance security.
 Google Authenticator is a perfect choice for smartphones and personal computers.

 Google created the App to create one-time passwords for every account.
 Experts are recommending this app for individuals who would want to keep their accounts secure.
 With the 2-factor authentication, also known as 2F authentication, Google users can also use any other form of authentication for their emails to prevent loss of data or hacking.
-Here are a few steps that will help you use the Google Authenticator on your Windows, 7, 8 and 10.
+Here are a few steps that will help you use the Google Authenticator for pc on your Windows, 7, 8 and 10.
 To benefit from the authenticator, you just need to follow the steps.

 Two-factor authentication, commonly known as 2FA allows you to add second-factor security to the voice commands.
 That allows you to enhance the security for some actions like turning off the security camera or opening your doors.
 Google does not tie the 2-factor authentication to any device traits and you will, therefore, be able to decide when the Google assistant should issues challenges.